schmurtzm/TrimUI-Smart-Pro/Bootlogo/README.md

 - Check if the file is really a BMP (bitmap) file (to avoid renaming with bad extension)
 - Check if the file size is inferior to 6MB
 TrimUI default stock bootlogo is included.
-Press select to hide the _BootLogo item in the emulator list.
+Press MENU -> Edit to hide the "_BootLogo" item in the emulator list.

 Special thanks to Kloptops for sdl2imgshow tool used in this app  :